RaunakOnGithub/number-gues/README.md

-# number-guessing game suing the python
+# number-guessing game using the python